 - Failure to do the above tasks will result in your Handshake account remaining blocked

 1st Offense: Excluded from all On–Campus Interviewing activities, including any interviews already scheduled.

-Students must email Robin Knight at email@example.com within 7 business days of the missed interview, indicating the reason for the missed interview appointment.
+Follow the above procedure to have your account reinstated after review.
 Failure to comply will result in total and permanent exclusion from future On–Campus Interviewing activities.
 Please note that failing to sign up for an interview you have been chosen for is counted the same as a “No Show” because you are taking an opportunity from another potential candidate.

 Please note that when you do not respond to an employer request after you have submitted your resume for a position, it may permanently affect future recruiting at Kennesaw State for all students.
 So please be considerate of your fellow students and honor commitments you make.

 Employer/Recruiter Policies & ProceduresAll employers recruiting at Kennesaw State University must accept and abide by the following policies and procedures.